Getty Images

 What is a cloud-enabled application?

-The term cloud-enabled application refers to applications that were originally created to run on premises but moved to the cloud.
+Cloud-enabled application are applications originally created to run on premises but moved to the cloud.
 It implies that developers performed a lift-and-shift migration to the cloud rather than refactor the application to run as a set of microservices using a cloud-native architecture.

-For example, developers could upload a monolithic application that was originally hosted on premises to a cloud VM; this would create a cloud-enabled app.
-Developers may need to make some small changes to the app during the migration process, such as ensuring that it integrates properly with cloud-based identity and access management services and cloud networking configurations.
+For example, developers could upload a monolithic application that was originally hosted on premises to a cloud VM.
+This would create a cloud-enabled app.
+Developers might need to make some small changes to the app during the migration process, such as ensuring it integrates properly with cloud-based identity and access management services as well as cloud networking configurations.
 However, they would not make extensive changes to the application's core code or architecture.

-In contrast, a monolithic app that is refactored to fit a microservices architecture, then moved to the cloud, would qualify as a cloud-native app more than a cloud-enabled app.
+In contrast, a monolithic app refactored to fit a microservices architecture then moved to the cloud would qualify as a cloud-native app more than a cloud-enabled app.

 Cloud-enabled applications don't usually scale as well as cloud-native applications.
 To deploy more instances of a cloud-enabled app, IT teams can deploy more VMs to host it.
 This approach to scalability is more difficult to orchestrate, however, than deploying a cloud-native application using containers.